How to Compose Horror Music

 A popular choice amongst pupils studying film music is to write music for horror film, or music that it is in some way suspenseful.
-This is both a blessing and a curse, as it provides the opportunity for real creativity with instrumentation, orchestration, harmony, and texture, but also runs the risk of the pupils falling back on well-worn cliches such as the stabbing string sequence in Psycho (dir.
+This is both a blessing and a curse, as it provides the opportunity for real creativity with instrumentation, orchestration, harmony, and texture, but also runs the risk of the pupils falling back on well-worn clichés such as the stabbing string sequence in Psycho (dir.
 Alfred Hitchcock; Composer: Bernard Herrmann, 1960).

-Shower scene from ‘Psycho’ – (teachers please be aware that ‘Psycho’ is ‘R’ rated which translates as a ’15’ rating in the UK, and therefore may cause distress to students.
-We suggest playing audio only.)
+(teachers please be aware that ‘Psycho’ is ‘R’ rated which translates as a ’15’ rating in the UK, and therefore may cause distress to students.

 However, horror scores don’t have to fall into stereotype and cliché.
 There a multitude of ways in which horror can be represented musically, using the full range of instruments and textures available.